-N The leadership team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability.
+Standard Reference Financial Management Rating (Red / Amber / Green) N The leadership team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability.
 Monthly reports are considered by budget holders and reported to the Corporate Directors Group.
 Quarterly Finance revenue and capital reports are presented to Cabinet.
-Treasury management reports are taken to Cabinet on a quarterly basis, any significant issues identified are reported to Senior Management Team RAG Rating = Green 0 monitors the elements closure of accounts process.
+Treasury management reports are taken to Cabinet on a quarterly basis, any significant issues identified are reported to Senior Management Team RAG Rating = Green 0 The leadership team monitors the elements of its balance sheet that pose a significant to its financial sustainability.
+The balance sheet is monitored by the relevant service department accountants as part of the budget monitoring process.
+With the balance sheet being reviewed by the Chief Finance Officer as part of the closure of accounts process.
+RAG Rating = Green